To Hell With Corporate Hierarchy Titles

 In many organizations, a promotion is not about merit but rather clever moves or strategic networking with management (i.e., kissing ass).
 However, without job titles, people are free to do what they’re good at—without the limitations of a title or job description.

 To some, titles are about job clarity, but do you really need a title for that?
 And does this supposed clarity not lead to limitations?
-How often have you heard someone use their title to essentially say, “nope, that’s not my job.”?
+How often have you heard someone use their title to essentially say, “Nope, that’s not my job.”?

 No more job titles as goals